-So whenever we use a preheat of course for the preheat will be the function of the composition and thickness of the plate of the section thickness which is to be welded, whenever we apply preheat it helps to reduce like these are the plates this is the weld centre line.
-So the preheating is to be done with minimum up to the distance means from the distance up to which preheating should be done will be equal to the thickness of the plate are 75 mm whichever is larger.

-So sufficient width of the plate must be heated in order to have the suitable effect of the preheat on the weld thermal cycle of the weld metal as well as heat affected zone, so the preheating of the region equal to the thickness of the plate are 75 mm or 3 inch whichever is a larger that is the distance up from the weld centre Line up to which preheating should be done up to the required temperature.
+So whenever we use a preheat of course for the preheat will be the function of the composition and thickness of the plate of the plates or the section thickness which is to be welded.
+Whenever we apply preheat, preheat helps to reduce like these are the plates this is the weld centre line.
+So, the preheating is to be done with minimum up to the distance means from the distance up to which preheating should be done will be equal to the thickness of the plate or 75 mm whichever is larger.
+So, sufficient width of the plate must be heated in order to have the suitable effect of the preheat. on the weld thermal cycle of the weld metal as well as heat affected zone.

-We know that whenever preheating is performed it reduces the rate of heat extraction from the region wherever heat is being applied to the suitable heats source.
-So because of the preheat the rate of heat transfer away from the weld centre line to the base metal is reduced and as a result of this our cooling rate is reduced, reduced cooling rate in the weld metal and the heat affected zone for the carbon equivalent which are typically available with the HSLA steels.

-The martensitic transformation tendency is reduced, so reduction in cooling rate will be reducing the martensitic transformation tendency which in turn will be decreasing the tendency of the weld metal as well as heat affected zone which has been preheating reduced hardness at the same time there it will also reduce the residual stresses being developed in the weld as well as the heat affected zone.
+So, the preheating of the region equal to the thickness of the plate or 75 mm or 3 inch whichever is larger that is the distance up from the weld centre line which up to which preheating should be done up to the required temperature.
+We know that whenever preheating is performed it reduces the rate of heat extraction from the region wherever heat is being applied to the suitable heat source.
+So, because of the preheat the rate of heat transfer away from the weld centre line to the base metal is reduced and as a result of this our cooling rate is reduced.
+Reduced cooling rate in the weld metal and the heat affected zone for the carbon equivalents which are typically available with the HSLA steels.
+The martensitic transformation tendency is reduced, so reduction in cooling rate will be reducing the martensitic transformation tendency which in turn will be decreasing the hardness of the weld metal as well as heat affected zone which has been preheated.

-All these things will be favourable with reference to the reducing, cracking sensitivity and cracking tendency of the weld metal.
-So the preheating will be helpful in controlling the cracking tendency, controlling the embrittlement at the same time since these steels if they are subjected to an appropriate cooling rate leading to the martensitic transformation high hardness, higher tensile residual stresses.

-Then in presence of hydrogen these can also lead to the hydrogen assisted cracking, therefore suitable practices like low hydrogen control consumables processes, proper cleaning, proper preparation and all that whichever is needed whatever is needed to have the lower hydrogen concentration in the weld metal is used.

-So there has to be a minimum preheat temperature minimum preheat temperature should be used so that it is able to reduce the cooling rate and it is able to reduce the cracking tendency of the weld as well as heat affected zone and this cracking tendency will be more critical or will be more severe when the weld joint is developed under the highest restrain conditions means the ants are fixed and the joints are being made here.
-(Refer Slide Time: 11:41)

-So the heat expansion during the heating and subsequent contraction can be more problematic with regard to the cracking tendency.
-So I have set there are 2 broad groups of the HSLAs the group B is primarily for the high yield strength as well as corrosion resistance and group A is mainly for high yield strength steels like when the plates of the different thicknesses are welded of say up to 0.75 inch.
+Reduced hardness at the same time it will also reduce the residual stresses being developed in the weld as well as the heat affected zone.
+So, all these things will be favourable with reference to the reducing cracking sensitivity and cracking tendency of the weld metal.
+So, the preheating will be helpful in controlling the cracking tendency, controlling the embrittlement At the same time since these steels if they are subjected to inappropriate cooling rate leading to the martensitic transformation, high hardness, higher tensile residual stresses then in presence of hydrogen these can also lead to the hydrogen assisted cracking therefore suitable practices like low hydrogen control, consumables, processes, proper cleaning, proper preparation and all that whichever is needed, whatever is needed to have the lower hydrogen concentration in the weld metal is used.
+So there has to be a minimum preheat temperature should be used so that it is able to reduce the cooling rate and it is able to reduce the cracking tendency of the weld as well as heat affected zone.
+And this cracking tendency will be more critical or will be more severe when the weld joint means the ends are fixed and the joints are being made here.
+So, the heat expansion during the heating and subsequent contraction can be more problematic with regard to the cracking tendency.
+So, as I have said there are two broad groups. of the HSLAs.
+The group B is primarily for the high yield strength as well as corrosion resistance and group A is mainly for high yield strength steels.
+Like when the plates of the different thicknesses are welded of say up to of 0.